Skip to content

 Going through Passport control

 If you arrive from outside the EU, you will have to go through passport control in the first Schengen country you arrive in.
-You will need the following documentation and information with you.
+You will need the following documentation and information.

 1. Your Passport with a Valid visa, or your German/Schengen Residence permit card

-2. If you are only visiting, they might as you when you are planning on travelling back, and you must have your return ticket with you as they might ask for it.
-They can also ask you what are you planning on doing in Germany i.e Itinerary
+2. If you are only visiting, they might ask you when you are planning on travelling back, and you must have your return ticket with you as they might ask for it.
+They can also ask you what you are planning on doing in Germany i.e Itinerary

 3. If you are taking up residence in Germany, they might ask you for proof of accommodation